 Understanding How Decisions Go Wrong

-Confirmation bias: The tendency to search for, interpret, and recall information in a way that confirms prior beliefs.
+Confirmation bias is the tendency to search for, interpret, and recall information in a way that confirms prior beliefs.
 Decision-makers with a strong view on the right course of action unconsciously weight supporting evidence more heavily and discount contradicting evidence.
 The USS Vincennes crew exhibited this: once they believed the aircraft was hostile, every ambiguous signal was interpreted as threatening.
+A 2012 meta-analysis by Raymond Nickerson published in Review of General Psychology found confirmation bias to be among the most pervasive and resistant cognitive biases, appearing across domains from medical diagnosis to legal reasoning.

-Availability heuristic: Judging the likelihood of events by how easily examples come to mind.
+Availability heuristic refers to judging the likelihood of events by how easily examples come to mind.
 Decisions made after a dramatic success or failure are heavily influenced by that recent experience, even when it is not statistically representative.
+After the September 11, 2001 attacks, for instance, Americans dramatically overestimated the risk of flying while underestimating the far greater statistical risk of driving -- a pattern Gerd Gigerenzer at the Max Planck Institute documented in his research on "dread risks" (2004).

-Anchoring: The tendency to rely too heavily on the first piece of information encountered.
+Anchoring is the tendency to rely too heavily on the first piece of information encountered.
 In salary negotiation, price setting, and project estimation, the initial anchor number has disproportionate influence on the eventual outcome.
+Tversky and Kahneman's original anchoring experiments (1974) showed that even random numbers -- generated by spinning a wheel -- significantly influenced participants' subsequent numerical estimates.

-Sunk cost fallacy: Continuing a course of action because of past investment rather than future value.
+Sunk cost fallacy means continuing a course of action because of past investment rather than future value.
 Organizations continue failing projects because they have already spent resources, not because continued investment is expected to produce positive returns.
+The Concorde supersonic jet is the textbook example: Britain and France continued funding it for decades despite clear evidence it would never be commercially viable, because abandoning the project meant admitting past investment was wasted.
+Economists Hal Arkes and Catherine Blumer demonstrated the sunk cost effect experimentally in 1985.

-Overconfidence: Most people rate their performance and judgment above average, which is statistically impossible.
+Overconfidence plagues decision-makers at all levels.
+Most people rate their performance and judgment above average, which is statistically impossible.
+In a landmark 1977 study, Swedish psychologist Ola Svenson found that 93% of American drivers rated themselves above the median in driving skill.
 In decision-making, overconfidence leads to insufficient scenario planning, underestimation of uncertainty, and excessive willingness to make irreversible decisions.
+Philip Tetlock's research on forecasting, published in Expert Political Judgment (2005), found that expert predictions were only slightly better than chance -- and the most confident experts were often the least accurate.

-Group dynamics effects: In organizational settings, group decisions are additionally distorted by groupthink (conforming to perceived group consensus), authority bias (deferring to the most senior person present), and shared information bias (discussing information that all members already know rather than information that only some members have).
+Group dynamics effects compound individual biases in organizational settings.
+Group decisions are additionally distorted by groupthink (conforming to perceived group consensus, famously described by Irving Janis in 1972), authority bias (deferring to the most senior person present), and shared information bias (discussing information that all members already know rather than information that only some members have).
+Garold Stasser and William Titus demonstrated this shared information effect in 1985, showing that groups consistently failed to surface unique information held by individual members.

 Personal Decision Support Tools